 —Darren

-You’ll find a few updates below regarding Canada’s efforts to address the crisis in Gaza.
+Below you’ll find recent updates on Canada’s response to the crisis in Gaza.

 June 6, 2024 – Joint Statement on the situation in Gaza